mruby/mruby/README.md

 You can also install and compile mruby using [ruby-install](https://github.com/postmodern/ruby-install), [ruby-build](https://github.com/rbenv/ruby-build) or [rvm](https://github.com/rvm/rvm).

-## mruby home-page
+## mruby homepage

-The URL of the mruby home-page is: <https://mruby.org>.
+The URL of the mruby homepage is: <https://mruby.org>.

 ## Mailing list